saurabhrajpurohit/hack_ideas/README.md

     - There is a third button available beside the sort button on click of which user is redirected to `Add New Challende` page
 - Add Challenge
     - User can fill up the details and add the challenge

+- After login the user can logout from the application by using the logout button which can be accessed on click of profile icon available in the navbar

 ## Available Scripts